Dabiša of Bosnia: Background

 Dabiša's relationship with the rest of the Kotromanić family is uncertain.
 In a letter, Dabiša called himself younger brother of Tvrtko I, who became Ban of Bosnia in 1353, but this should not be taken literally.
+He certainly was a relative of Tvrtko I though.
 Influenced by the writings of the 16th century Ragusan chronicler Mavro Orbini, modern historiography usually describes Dabiša as the illegitimate son of Ninoslav, who was the brother of Tvrtko's father Vladislav.

 According to Orbini, Dabiša ruled the župa (county) of Neretva (corresponding to the area around the Upper Neretva and the town of Konjic) and, supporting Tvrtko's brother Vuk, took part in the rebellion that led to the deposition of Tvrtko in 1366.
 Dabiša, however, is the only rebel mentioned by Orbini whose name does not appear in contemporary accounts of the uprising.
 Tvrtko prevailed in 1367 and banished Dabiša, revoking his lands.
 Dabiša spent the following two decades in obscurity, while Tvrtko had himself crowned King of Bosnia in 1377.